 6. And you need lectures to watch, under the Classrooms tab "Programmable Logic Controllers" on the main menu.

-7. After you have watched enough lectures to inspire you into action...You need a lab project manual, either for the Micrologix1400 or the Micrologix1000/1100.
+7. After you have watched enough lectures to inspire you into action...You need a lab project manual, the Micrologix1400 orange and black cover.
 The manual for the Micrologix1000/1100 is accompanied with a disk that includes helpful information and copies of the software that programs just the 1000/1100 processors.

 8. As you complete the lab projects in either of the two above lab manuals, you can watch the lab wrap-up lectures also under the Classrooms tab ".............Lab Discussions".

 9. Once you have developed conficent skills with the above hardware, you can progress to the RSLogix5000 arena where everything is expensive, software and hardware, but learn with the above...much more effective and less expensive.